moleculerjs/database/docs/README.md

 # Fields

 The field definition is similar to [Fastest Validator](https://github.com/icebob/fastest-validator) schemas.
-You can define it in the same format and the service uses the Fastest Validator to validate & sanitize the input data.
+You can define them in the same format and the service uses the Fastest Validator to validate and sanitize the input data.

->The difference between this schema and FV schema is that here all defined fields are optional (same the fields in the Database engines).
-You should set the `required: true` property for mandatory fields.
+>The difference between this schema and FV schema is that here all defined fields are optional (just like the fields in the Database Engines).
+You should set the property `required: true` for mandatory fields.

 **Example**
 ```js